SHRA Grievances and Appeals

-The UNC-GA SPA Grievance Policy is designed to provide a consistent process for the timely, defensible, fair, and orderly resolution of disputes arising out of employment.
+The UNC-GA SHRA Grievance Policy is designed to provide a consistent process for the timely, defensible, fair, and orderly resolution of disputes arising out of employment.

 How Do I File?

 A grievance or complaint must be filed within 15 calendar days of the alleged event or action that is the basis of the grievance.

 To file an informal inquiry regarding Prohibited Workplace Harassment, discrimination, or retaliation contact the Office for Institutional Equity & Diversity at 919-515-3148.